scrabbletank/farhome-rules/rulesdoc.md

 #### Elemental Affinity
 *Requires proficiency with Arcane spells, 3 Intelligence*

 Your mastery of magic has enhanced your abilities with a given element.
-Choose fire, cold, lightning, thunder, or poison.
+Choose fire, cold, lightning, thunder, force, or poison.
 Spells you cast of this element ignore 1 level of resistance and you add 1 superior die to those spells spellcasting roll.
 In addition you gain 1 superior die when making saving throws against spells with that damage type.

 #### Evasion
 *Requires Agile, 3 Dexterity*